 Consequently, Duty-Based Ethics treats an action itself as right or wrong and often ignores the outcome.
 Thus, killing is always wrong, even if it is killing an enemy soldier or a terrorist could protect innocent life.

 Most people, however, accept there are limits to Deontological Ethics.
 A majority of Americans claim to be Christians and follow the Ten Commandments but accept the idea that their government has a moral right to kill the nation’s enemies.

 Duty Based Ethics in Business

 Many businesses and businesspeople claim to follow Duty-Based Codes of Ethics.
 However, most businesses actually practice Utilitarian Ethics limited by a few Deontological Principles.

 For instance, most retailers teach employees that their first duty is to “serve” the customer.
 However, customer service must not harm the business or employees.
 Thus, the employee’s duty to the company is considered higher than her duty to the customer.

 The company follows a set of rules because the rules are considered “good for business.”
-For instance, a restaurant follows the health codes to avoid legal problems and to keep diners healthy and coming back for more meals.
+For instance, a restaurant follows the health codes to avoid legal problems and to keep diners healthy.

 [Related Article: How To Make Great Decisions 17 Step Checklist]